Huron Consulting Case Interview: Complete Prep Guide (2026)

 Summary path to $45M:

-- Remaining $5-7M from overhead and service line rationalization
+- Remaining ~$9M from overhead reduction and service line rationalization

 Behavioral Questions and Huron Culture